 This means you can purposefully design sheltered areas of your yard to look lush, ethereal, and peaceful.
+Lets take a look at the shape perennials below so you can get your creative mind flowing!

 (This post may contain affiliate links).